alex996/presentations/express-session.md

     resave: false,

     // Whether to force-set a session ID cookie on every response.
 Default is
     // false.
-Enable this if you want to prolong session lifetime while the user
+Enable this if you want to extend session lifetime while the user
     // is still browsing the site.
 Beware that the module doesn't have an absolute
+    // timeout option (see https://github.com/expressjs/session/issues/557), so
-    // timeout option, so you'd need to handle indefinite sessions manually.
+    // you'd need to handle indefinite sessions manually.
     // rolling: false,

     // Secret key to sign the session ID.
 The signature is used
     // to validate the cookie against any tampering client-side.
-    secret: 'sssh, quiet! it\'s a secret!',
+    secret: `quiet, pal! it's a secret!`,

     // Settings object for the session ID cookie.
 The cookie holds a
-    // session ID ref in the form of 's:{SESSION_ID}.{SIGNATURE}' as in
+    // session ID ref in the form of 's:{SESSION_ID}.{SIGNATURE}' for example:
     // s%3A9vKnWqiZvuvVsIV1zmzJQeYUgINqXYeS.nK3p01vyu3Zw52x857ljClBrSBpQcc7OoDrpateKp%2Bc

     // It is signed and URL encoded, but NOT encrypted, because session ID is